huda-alzahabi/Safely/README.md

    ```sh
    npm install
    ```
-4. Enter your API in `local.properties`
+4. Enter your API in `local.properties` in Frontend Folder
    ```js
    MAPS_API_KEY = 'ENTER YOUR API';
    ```